 For a more accurate diagnosis of the hair loss issue, we may take scalp biopsies of the involved area.
 We can do this in our clinic.

 Hair Loss Treatment Can Be Complicated

-It’s always best to have an accurate diagnosis done as treatment depends on the sub-type of hair loss you have.
+It’s always best to have an accurate diagnosis, as treatment depends on your sub-type of hair loss.
 There may not always be a hair loss cure available, but we usually have treatments to slow the progression of hair loss.

 Though hair loss may not be completely curable, there are many ways we can manage a hair condition from getting worse.
 Treatments for hair loss include:

 - Hormonal tablets such as finasteride/Proscar (a DHT blocker)

 - Minoxidil (in both tablet and lotion form)